apache/openwhisk/docs/actions-docker.md

   ./buildAndPush.sh janesmith/blackboxdemo
   ```

-  Notice that part of the example.c file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.
+  Notice that part of the example.c file is compiled as part of the Docker image build process,
+  so you do not need C compiled on your machine.
-  In fact, unless you are compiling the binary on a compatible host machine, it may not run inside the container since formats will not match.
+  In fact, unless you are compiling the binary on a compatible host machine, it may not run inside
+  the container since formats will not match.

   Your Docker container may now be used as an OpenWhisk action.

   ```
   wsk action create example --docker janesmith/blackboxdemo
   ```

   Notice the use of `--docker` when creating an action.
-Currently all Docker images are assumed to be hosted on Docker Hub.
+Currently all Docker images are assumed
+  to be hosted on Docker Hub.

+## Invoking a Docker action

-  The action may be invoked as any other OpenWhisk action.
+Docker actions are invoked as [any other OpenWhisk action](actions.md#the-basics).

   ```
   wsk action invoke --result example --param payload Rey